Quds Force: Financing

 Companies controlled by the Quds Force maintain banking relationships with the Bank of Kunlun, a subsidiary of the China National Petroleum Corporation.

 The Quds Force has been involved in lucrative drug smuggling operations between Afghanistan and Iran, leveraging connections with South American drug cartels.
 It has also been involved in smuggling to Lebanon.

-The Quds force Corps budget was leaked in a hack in February 2024 to be $7,700 billion toman.
+The Quds Force Corps budget was leaked in a hack in February 2024 to be $7,700 billion toman.

 Outside analysis

-While it reports directly to the Supreme Leader of Iran, there are debates over how independently Quds Force operates.
+While it reports directly to the supreme leader, there are debates over how independently Quds Force operates.

 Mahan Abedin, director of research at the London-based Center for the Study of Terrorism (and editor of Islamism Digest), believes the unit is not independent: "Quds Force, although it's a highly specialized department, it is subject to strict, iron-clad military discipline.
 It's completely controlled by the military hierarchy of the IRGC, and the IRGC is very tightly controlled by the highest levels of the administration in Iran."

 According to a Los Angeles Times report, in Abedin's view, "[I]t's a very capable force—their people are extremely talented, [and] they tend to be the best people in the IRGC".

 Activities

 The Quds Force trains and equips foreign Islamic revolutionary groups around the Middle East.
-The paramilitary instruction provided by the Quds Force typically occurs in Iran or Sudan.
+Paramilitary instruction typically occurs in Iran or Sudan.
 Foreign recruits are transported from their home countries to Iran to receive training.
 The Quds Force sometimes plays a more direct role in the military operations of the forces it trains, including pre-attack planning and other operation-specific military advice.